CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 ..........

 Maximal number of stored hosts/networks with their counters.
-The data structure tries to store only the most frequent sources and the table size is internally a little bigger, so it is safe to set it according to the expected maximal number of limited sources.
+The data structure tries to store only the most frequent sources, so it is safe to set it according to the expected maximal number of limited ones.

 Use `1.4 * maximum_qps / rate-limit`,
 where `maximum_qps` is the number of queries which can be handled by the server per second.
 There is at most `maximum_qps / rate-limit` limited hosts;
-larger networks have higher limits and so require only a fraction of the value.
+larger networks have higher limits and so require only a fraction of the value (handled by the `1.4` multiplier).
 The value will be rounded up to the nearest power of two.

+The same table size is used for both counting-based and time-based limiting;
+the maximum number of time-limited hosts is expected to be lower, so it's not typically needed to be considered.
+There is at most `1 000 000 * #cpus / time-rate-limit` of them.

 The memory occupied by one table structure is `8 * table-size B`.